alidasdan/best-rational-approximation/README.md

 ## HOW TO COMPUTE GCD AND LCM OF A LIST OF FLOATING-POINT NUMBERS

-A related problem to the best rational approximation problem is computing the greated common divisor (gcd) and least common multiple (lcm) of a given list of floating-point numbers (or real numbers).
+A related problem to the best rational approximation problem is computing the greatest common divisor (gcd) and least common multiple (lcm) of a given list of floating-point numbers (or real numbers).
 A solution to this problem can be given using the best rational approximation algorithms.
 The solution has two main steps: